neroshop/neroshop/external/curl/docs/INTERNALS.md

 ==================

-This section should cover 7.32.0 pretty accurately, but will make sense even for older and later versions as things don't change drastically that often.
+This section should cover 7.32.0 pretty accurately, but will make sense even for older and later versions as things do not change drastically that often.

 <a name="Curl_easy"></a>
 ## Curl_easy